eliastortillas/trumptweets/README.md

 tt.names <- gather(tt.names.wide, key = "keyword", value = "freq", Fake.News:MAGA)
 ```

-For starters we are going to look at how frequently Trump mentions these keywords we've picked out.
+For starters we are going to look at how frequently Trump mentions these keywords we've picked out per month.

 ``` r
 # Line graph